anaray/compute/README.md

 2. capability to create multiple instances of same computes in order to accomodate load(fan-in or fan-out).

 Writing a compute:

 1. Define a Compute struct.
 2. Have a initializer function.
-3. Have the struct implement Computes interface
+3. Have the struct implement Computes interface.
-4. Args argument in Execute method provides
+4. Args argument in Execute method provides.
-	a) Incoming channel
+	1. Incoming channel.
-	b) Outgoing channel
+	2. Outgoing channel.
-	c) a WaitGroup
+	2. a WaitGroup.
-	d) Container to put configurations.
+	3. Container to put configurations.
-	e) a Logger
+	4. a Logger.